Dr Blanca Díaz Castro

 Our aim is to deepen the understanding of the molecular and cellular mechanisms that link brain vascular dysfunction and dementia with the hope that our results will be translated into the development of early diagnostic methods and treatments.

-2019 - Present: Programme Leader (Fellow), University of Edinburgh, UK Dementia Research Institute.
+2019 - Present: Group Leader (Fellow), University of Edinburgh, UK Dementia Research Institute.

 2017 - 2019: Assistant Project Scientist IV at University of California, Los Angeles (Advisor: Prof. Baljit Khakh).